 Date & time

-To celebrate International Women’s Day in 2021, the Department of Pacific Affairs (DPA) at The Australian National University will launch a series of short films from the Papua New Guinea (PNG) Family Protection Order (FPO) Research Project.
-After the films have been shown, guests are invited to meet the Canberra-based researchers and partners over refreshments in the foyer.
+To celebrate International Women’s Day in 2021, the Department of Pacific Affairs (DPA) at The Australian National University launched a series of short films from the Papua New Guinea (PNG) Family Protection Order (FPO) Research Project.
+After the films were screened, the Deputy High Commissioner of Papua New Guinea, Mr Sakias Tameo, closed the formal proceedings by remarking that the films were important in highlighting the issue of domestic violence in PNG.
+He also acknowledged the critical efforts of partner organisations working to support survivors of domestic violence in PNG.

 The FPO Research Project